 As a trainee teacher with us, you will be based in one our partner schools and they will consider you as part of their teaching team for the year.

 You are accountable to them for your conduct and performance.
 Your host school will have entered into a Partnership Agreement which sets out the roles and responsibilities for your training throughout the year.

 The main source of your support and training in school will be your mentor, who is trained in our policies, procedures and practices.
 You will also have contact from a formal assessor from Oxford Brookes University who will be your main point of contact and will support you throughout your training.
-Just as important, dedicated members of our teaching school team – the Director of Teaching School, our School Direct Programme Manager and the Teaching School Manager – are also at the end of a phone or e-mail in case of any questions or issues that may arise during your training.
+Just as important, dedicated members of our teaching school team – the Director of Teaching School, the individual school ITT coordinators and the Teaching School Manager – are also at the end of a phone or e-mail in case of any questions or issues that may arise during your training.

-Training sessions are held in all three secondary schools and in some primary schools; you have plenty of opportunity to meet, exchange ideas and study with other trainees and this can also be a great source of information and help.
+Training sessions are held in all secondary schools and in some primary schools; you have plenty of opportunity to meet, exchange ideas and study with other trainees and this can also be a great source of information and help.

 So there is plenty of support to ensure your success in what will be a challenging, demanding but ultimately fulfilling and exciting year as a trainee teacher!

 Your training will be carefully planned, monitored and focused on various aspects of teaching and learning and the teaching profession in general.

 I have really enjoyed getting in front of a class and teaching them.
 I’ve really appreciated being able to go at my pace and start taking more responsibility quickly with classes.